Matt Turner (soccer): 2016–17 seasons

 On April 29, he joined United Soccer League club Richmond Kickers on loan and made his professional debut a day later in a 1–0 victory over Toronto FC II.
-During his two loan stints with the Kickers, Turner recorded 7 clean sheets in 27 starts.
+During his two loan stints with the Kickers, Turner recorded seven shutouts in 27 starts.

 2018 season

 Turner earned the starting job for the Revolution entering the 2018 season, beating out Brad Knighton and Cody Cropper for the job.
 He made his MLS debut on March 3, 2018, in the Revolution's season opener against Philadelphia Union, making four saves in a 2–0 loss.
 Turner started all four of New England's matches to open the season, recording a 1.25 goals against average and 16 saves throughout that period.
 On March 31, 2018, he made six saves and recorded his first MLS clean sheet in the club's 2–0 win at BBVA Compass Stadium against Houston Dynamo FC.
 It was the first clean sheet a Revolution keeper had recorded since August 24, 2016.
 He recorded four more clean sheets over the 2018 season.